mrshabel/prometheus-demo/README.md

 ### ⏲️ Counter

 The Counter instrumenting tool is used for monitoring metrics that only _go up_ and usually reset when the process restarts.
 Such instances could be checking the number of requests made to a service or the number of exceptions occurred.
+During a counter reset, the metric usually goes to 0.
+Request duration can also be monitored with a counter by recording their seconds taken to process the request.

 ### 📈 Gauge